dantleech/blog/content/posts/2024/12-23-the-year-this-year.md

 *Bike in the clouds*

-My running fitness was one thing, but I had a new found cycling fitness to maintain and my racer bike was on it's last legs as I was riding around the Dorset countryside so I got a new one.
+My running fitness was one thing, but I had a new found cycling fitness to maintain and my racer bike was on it's last legs[^lastlegs] as I was riding around the Dorset countryside so I got a new one.

 Initially I was going to replace my aluminium-framed £600 racer